ghackebeil/pybnb/doc/getting_started/index.rst

    programming error or other numerical issues.

    When this method is called, the :attr:`parent_node.bound
+   <pybnb.node.Node.bound>` and :attr:`parent_node.objective
-   <pybnb.node.Node.bound>` attribute will have been set to the
+   <pybnb.node.Node.objective>` attributes will have been
-   value returned from :func:`Problem.bound()
+   set to the value returned from :func:`Problem.bound()
-   <pybnb.problem.Problem.bound>` after having the user
+   <pybnb.problem.Problem.bound>` and
+   :func:`Problem.objective()
+   <pybnb.problem.Problem.objective>`, respectively.
+Any
-   state stored on the `parent_node` loaded into the problem.
-Any child nodes returned from :func:`parent_node.new_child()
+   child nodes returned from :func:`parent_node.new_child()
-   <pybnb.node.Node.new_child>` will inherit this bound,
+   <pybnb.node.Node.new_child>` will inherit this bound and
-   which may affect their prioritization in the global work queue.
-To override the default bound associated with a child node, simply assign a new value to the :attr:`bound
+   objective, which may affect their prioritization in the global work queue.
+As user can assign a new value to one or both of these attributes before returning a child node.
-   <pybnb.node.Node.bound>` attribute.

 Solving a Problem
 -----------------